 Made by the Hmong people of Laos, these fabrics showcase the fine artistry and craft passed down through generations of women.
 Originally used to make skirts, the textiles were hand-woven from hemp yarns and batik dyed with indigo.
 Brightly colored patterns were then hand-appliquéd and embroidered to represent cultural beliefs and a strong respect for the natural world.
-These textiles are carefully preserved and custom framed with archival-quality materials by a family-run company in Ohio.
+Carefully preserved and custom framed with archival-quality materials, by a family-run company in Ohio.
 Available in stores only.

 Draft Foundry Wall Panels